DaudAhmad0303/cryptery-IPDC-Project/README.md

 ## Welcome to cryptery

-this is a C algorithm to decrypt w/ brute-force hashes
+This is a C algorithm to decrypt w/ brute-force hashes

 This version uses pure clang pthreads